CS601-F15/lectures/Notes/testing.md

 The main tenets of agile are as follows:

 - Individuals and interactions over processes and tools
-- Working softare over comprehensive documentation
+- Working software over comprehensive documentation
 - Customer collaboration over contract negotiation
-- Responding to change over following a plan.
+- Responding to change over following a plan

 ### Test-Driven Development